 With Performance Five, focus switches to a playful repositioning of surveillance technologies on the body as fashion features.
 The dark plastic surveillance domes that hide cameras are now worn as fashion accessories, perhaps concealing their own recording devices.
-Or projection devices are worn like jewelry, blurring the distinction between surveillance tool and consumer product.
+Or projection devices are worn like jewelry, blurring the distinction between surveillance device and consumer product.

-10.2 Sousveillance in Society
+Conclusions: Sousveillance in Society